fsvreddit/trending-tattler/README.md

 ### Sticky Comment

 This gives you the option to create a sticky comment on the post as a "welcome" to people who might need a reminder of your subreddit's rules.
 You can choose to sticky a new comment regardless of whether there is one already present, or choose to only sticky a new comment if there's not one there already.

+### Recent changes

+v1.3 adds the ability to suppress embeds in Discord notifications

+v1.2 added the ability to add a sticky comment on trending posts

+v1.1 added Discord notifications

+### Source code

+Trending Tattler is open source.
+You can find it on Github [here](https://github.com/fsvreddit/trending-tattler).